 Ugh!
 The high pitched buzzing of mosquitos!

-We have all had to deal mosquitoes.
+We all have to deal mosquitoes.
 The high pitched buzz tells us that we have mosquitoes nearby, and that we should beware since mosquito bites might not be far behind.
 Mosquitoes can chase us indoors during the best time of the year.
 Is there anything short of pitching a tent that you can do to take back your outdoor living space around your home?

 Female mosquitoes have piercing mouth parts through which they extract the blood of a host.
 The protein from gathered blood is used in egg production.
 Male mosquitoes do not have the ability to extract blood from a host.